-- 23. DEFENDANT has the legal burden to establish that each and every CALIFORNIA CLASS Member is paid the applicable rate for all overtime worked and to accurately calculate the "regular rate of pay" by including the incentive compensation that PLAINTIFF and members of the CALIFORNIA CLASS were awarded by DEFENDANT.
-DEFENDANT, however, as a matter of uniform and systematic policy and procedure failed to have in place during the CALIFORNIA CLASS PERIOD and still fails to have in place a policy or practice to ensure that each and every CALIFORNIA CLASS Member is paid the applicable overtime rate for all overtime worked, so as to satisfy their burden.
+- 24. DEFENDANT have the legal burden to establish that each and every CALIFORNIA CLASS Member is paid for all time worked.
+DEFENDANT, however, as a matter of uniform and systematic policy and procedure failed to have in place during the CALIFORNIA CLASS PERIOD and still fails to have in place a policy or practice to ensure that each and every CALIFORNIA CLASS Member is paid for all time worked, so as to satisfy their burden.
 This common business practice applicable to each and every CALIFORNIA CLASS Member can be adjudicated on a class-wide basis as unlawful, unfair, and/or deceptive under Cal.
-Business & Professions Code §§ 17200, et seq. (the "UCL") as causation, damages, and reliance are not elements of this claim. - 24.
-At no time during the CALIFORNIA CLASS PERIOD was the compensation for any member of the CALIFORNIA CLASS properly recalculated so as to compensate the employee for all time and overtime worked at the applicable rate, as required by California Labor Code §§ 204 and 510, et seq.
-At no time during the CALIFORNIA CLASS PERIOD was the overtime compensation for any member of the CALIFORNIA CLASS properly recalculated so as to include all earnings in the overtime compensation calculation as required by California Labor Code §§ 510, et seq. - 25.
-The CALIFONRIA CLASS is so numerous that joinder of all CALIFORNIA CLASS Members is impracticable. - 26.
+Business & Professions Code§§ 17200, et seq. (the "UCL") as causation, damages, and reliance are not elements of this claim. - 25.
+At no time during the CALIFORNIA CLASS PERIOD was the compensation for any member of the CALIFORNIA CLASS properly recalculated so as to compensate the employee for all time worked at the applicable rate, as required by California Labor Code §§ 204 and 510, et seq. - 26.
+The CALIFONRIA CLASS is so numerous that joinder of all CALIFORNIA CLASS Members is impracticable. - 27.
 DEFENDANT uniformly violated the rights of the CALIFORNIA CLASS under California law by: - a.
 Violating the California Unfair Competition Laws, Cal.
-Bus. & Prof. Code §§ 17200, et seq., by unlawfully, unfairly and/or deceptively having in place company
+Bus. & Prof. Code §§ 17200, et seq., by unlawfully, unfairly and/or deceptively having in place company policies, practices and procedures that failed to pay all minimum and overtime wages due the CALIFORNIA CLASS for all time worked, and failed to accurately record the applicable rates of all overtime worked by the CALIFORNIA CLASS. - b.
+Committing an act of unfair competition in violation of the California Unfair Competition Laws, Cal.
+Bus. & Prof. Code §§ 17200, et seq., by unlawfully,

-- policies, practices and procedures that failed to pay all wages due the CALIFORNIA CLASS for all overtime worked, and failed to accurately record the applicable rates of all overtime worked by the CALIFORNIA CLASS; - b.
-Committing an act of unfair competition in violation of Cal.
-Bus. & Prof. Code §§ 17200, et seq. (the "UCL"), by unlawfully, unfairly and/or deceptively having in place company policies, practices and procedures that uniformly and systematically failed to record and pay PLAINTIFF and the other members of the CALIFORNIA CLASS for all time worked, including minimum wages owed and overtime wages owed for work performed by these employees; and, - c.
+- unfairly, and/or deceptively having in place a company policy, practice and procedure that failed to correctly compensation due to PLAINTIFF and the members of the CALIFORNIA CLASS; and - c.
 Committing an act of unfair competition in violation of the California Unfair Competition Laws, Cal.
-Bus. & Prof. Code §§ 17200, et seq., by failing to provide mandatory meal and/or rest breaks to PLAINTIFF and the CALIFORNIA CLASS - The Class Action meets the statutory prerequisites for the maintenance of a Class Action as set forth in Cal.
+Bus. & Prof. Code §§ 17200, et seq., by failing to provide mandatory meal and rest breaks to PLAINTIFF and the CALIFORNIA CLASS members; - 28.
+The Class Action meets the statutory prerequisites for the maintenance of a Class Action as set forth in Cal.
 Code of Civ.
 Proc. § 382, in that: - a.
 The persons who comprise the CALIFORNIA CLASS are so numerous that the joinder of all such persons is impracticable and the disposition of their claims as a class will benefit the parties and the Court; - b.
 Nearly all factual, legal, statutory, declaratory and injunctive relief issues that are raised in this Complaint are common to the CALIFORNIA CLASS will apply uniformly to every member of the CALIFORNIA CLASS; - c.
 The claims of the representative PLAINTIFF are typical of the claims of each member of the CALIFORNIA CLASS.
-PLAINTIFF, like all the other members of the CALIFORNIA CLASS, was subjected to the uniform employment practices of DEFENDANT and was a non-exempt employee paid on an hourly basis and paid additional non-discretionary incentive wages who was subjected to the DEFENDANT's practice and policy which failed to pay for all time work and failed to pay the correct rate of overtime wages due to the CALIFORNIA CLASS for all overtime worked by the CALIFORNIA CLASS and thereby systematically under pays the CALIFORNIA CLASS.
+PLAINTIFF, like all the other members of the CALIFORNIA CLASS, was subjected to the uniform employment practices of DEFENDANTS and was a non-exempt employee paid on an hourly basis and paid additional non-discretionary incentive wages who was subjected to the DEFENDANT'S practice and policy which failed to pay the correct rate of overtime wages due to the CALIFORNIA CLASS for all overtime worked by the CALIFORNIA CLASS and thereby systematically under pays overtime compensation to the CALIFORNIA CLASS.
 PLAINTIFF sustained economic injury as a result of DEFENDANT's employment practices.
 PLAINTIFF and the members of the CALIFORNIA CLASS were and are similarly or identically harmed by the same unlawful, deceptive, unfair and pervasive pattern of misconduct engaged in by DEFENDANT; and